Force over Distance: Chapter 37

 “It’s just,” James said, into the quiet.
 “If there are no speakers, where does the sound come from?
 That’s why I asked about internal communications.”

-“And, all of a sudden, we’re bringing it back home,” Volker murmured.
+“And, all of a sudden, we’re bringing it back home,” Volker said.

 “So—what?”
 Eli looked at Rush.
 “The walls are vibrating or something?”